The Eller Executive MBA is 21 months of classes leading to an MBA degree.

 Participants move into the cafeteria for lunch, filling their plates from the buffet and settling down with faculty and other students at several tables around the room.
 For the next hour, they enjoy a leisurely lunch and casual conversation about class topics, work experiences, a recent family vacation, sports or anything else.
 Students may also use this time to check voicemail and email and take care of quick work tasks.

-Following lunch, a finance lecturer leads students in a case analysis focused on the development of pro forma statements.
+Following lunch, the Associate Professor of Management, Lehman Benson leads students in a case analysis focused on the development of pro forma statements.

 After 5:30 p.m.